Tejaswini2212/UMBC-DATA606-Capstone/docs/Report.md

 ## 4. Exploratory Data Analysis (EDA)

-EDA was performed using Jupyter Notebook.
+EDA was performed using Plotly in Dashboard / Analytics .

 Key steps:
 - Summary statistics of income and expenses